 - 1.1.
 RCSAT Schools fully support the Cheshire East Council's Whistleblowing policy. - 1.2.
 As a result, every member of staff is expected to report any concerns regarding conduct or behaviour to the Executive Head teacher/Principal or the Chair of the LGC without delay, or if preferred, with an independent senior officer from CEC.
-They are then duty bound to follow the protocols laid down by Cheshire East Council (CEC) in the following document. - If any member of staff feels that the Executive Head teacher/Principal or the Chair of the LGC will not be 1.3. able to deal with the issue, or reported concerns have not been dealt with then the member of staff should contact one of CEC's designated staff. whistleblowing@cheshireeast.gov.uk - 1.4.
+They are then duty bound to follow the protocols laid down by Cheshire East Council (CEC) in the following document. - 1.3.
+If any member of staff feels that the Executive Head teacher/Principal or the Chair of the LGCwill not be able to deal with the issue, or reported concerns have not been dealt with then the member of staff should contact one of CEC's designated staff.
+(See Appendix 1). - 1.4.
 This procedure does not replace or override the School's Complaints Procedure, which complies with the 2011 Education Act and follows the model complaints procedure recommended by the DfE.